 Did you know as compared to 2019, 61% of the developers used APIs more in 2020?

 App Programming Interface (API) is intermediary software that allows the applications to interact with each other.
 The API can be a database system, web-based system, etc. It is a set of requirements, instructions, and standards that allows the mobile application to offer better services or employ better features from some other applications.

 The usage of API is very diverse.
-It is used in almost all mobile apps, websites, software, computer games, etc. One of API’s better USPs is that mobile app developers don’t need to begin everything from scratch if they build for the same platform.
+It is used in almost all mobile apps, websites, software, computer games, etc. One of API’s better USPs is that dedicated developers that you hire don’t need to begin everything from scratch if they build for the same platform.
 APIs can be used to show the data that is stored in another platform of the website.

 APIs are immensely powerful as they allow developers to build their product on someone else’s work.
 In addition, API allows business organizations to grow into newer areas and expand their user base.

 Let us look at some leading business organizations that have applied APIs and expanded their business by leaps and bounds.